Easy Mexican Layer Dip Recipe (7 Layers)

 - Tortilla chips for dipping

-Top with cheese, tomatoes, onion, jalapenos, and olives.
-Cover and refrigerate until ready to serve.
+- Cover and refrigerate until ready to serve.

-Serve at room temperature with tortilla chips.
+- Serve with tortilla chips.

 Use a carton of fresh pico de gallo (tomato, onion, cilantro) from the produce section, to save time chopping the individual ingredients.